-A blood clot in the leg can be life-threatening if it travels through the bloodstream to become lodged in the lungs.
+A blood clot in the leg can be life-threatening if it travels through the bloodstream and becomes lodged in the lungs.
 This extreme complication can cause a pulmonary embolism, but even before a clot reaches this severity, it can cause a range of potentially dangerous symptoms.

 Blood clots can cause unexplained swelling.
-The density of the bone and tissue in this part of the body makes it difficult to breakdown or clear out clots naturally.
-Inflammation or swelling of the calf, ankle, or upper leg may indicate a blood clot, especially if the usual home treatments for swelling, such as cold and hot compresses, fail to alleviate the symptom.
+The density of the bone and tissue in this part of the body makes it difficult to break down or absorb clots naturally.
+Inflammation or swelling of the calf, ankle, or upper leg may indicate a blood clot, especially if the usual home treatments for swelling, such as cold and hot compresses, fail to alleviate this symptom.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.